nbe95/arduino-timer/README.md

 This is a very basic OOP timer implementation for easy low-level handling of schedules or repetitive tasks.

-Simply create a Timer object and think of it as a stopwatch.
-You can set a duration, start, stop and check the elapsed time at any time.
-Each timer object internally uses a `uint32_t` value as returned by `millis()` to store the desired duration and start time.
+The code is designed to provide a simple and intuitive interface for a quick and easy development.
+To use it, simply create a Timer object and think of it as a stopwatch.
+You can start, stop, set a desired total duration or check the elapsed time at any time.
+Each timer internally uses `uint32_t` values as returned by `millis()` to store the duration and starting time.
 Given this technical limitation, any duration of up to almost 50 days (4,294,967,295 ms) can be handled, which should be sufficient for most task running on embedded hardware.

 > Pro tip: The method `checkAndRestart()` comes in very handy when creating a repetitive task.
-Used in an if-clause, it checks whether it's time to perform the task or not, and if so, it automatically restarts the timer for the next run.
+Used as a one-liner with an if-clause, it checks whether it's time to perform a specific task or not, and if so, it automatically restarts the timer for the next run.
+Nice. :tada:

-This timer module is non-blocking and because only discrete events are captured, it does **not** rely on any `tick()` method etc., with needs to be called periodically.
+The timer module is non-blocking and because only discrete events are captured, there's **no need** for a `tick()` method with needs to be called periodically or similar.
 Plus, timer objects automatically handle timestamp subtraction/overflow on their own.
-I thus find it very useful and often use it in my private projects when it comes down to timing several tasks on a microcontroller etc.
+I thus find it very handy and often use it in my private projects when it comes down to timing several tasks on a microcontroller etc.

 ## Features

-All Timer objects created a compile time or runtime are independent of each other.
+All Timer objects created a compile time or runtime are independent of each other; you can create as much of them as you need (or your RAM can hold :wink:).

 Thinking of a simple stopwatch, each one provides a fairly intuitive
 interface:

 - `Timer` (constructor): Creates a Timer object.
 If a duration is provided as